 Taking part in BirdTrack is easy and fun.
 You simply provide some information about yourself, the sites where you go birdwatching, when you go birdwatching and most importantly, the birds you identify!
-BirdTrack uses the proportion of complete lists that include each species to measure the progress of migration and to map the distribution of particular species.
-At the same time, BirdTrack allows you to store all of your bird records in a safe, easily accessible and interactive format.
+BirdTrack allows you to store all of your bird records in a safe, easily accessible and interactive format.

 To participate in BirdTrack you need to do the following:

 - Go birdwatching and note all the species that you see.

-- Go to the BirdTrack web site and register as a recorder.
-If you took part in Migration Watch or any other online survey organised by the BTO then please use your existing username and password.
+- Go to the BirdTrack web site and register an account.
+If you have taken part in any other online survey organised by the BTO then please use your existing username and password.

-- Enter the location of your chosen site(s) or select from the drop-down lists.
+- Enter the location of your chosen site(s) or select from a popular site.

-- Enter the date and time of your visit and the site that you visited.
+- Enter the date and time of your visit and the site you visited.

-- Check off the species that you saw on the displayed list.
+- Record the species you saw or heard on your visit.

 Although BirdTrack is not a structured survey, the BTO's health and safety information for volunteer fieldworkers contains relevant advice.